-Optimizing implantation.
-Why does a thin endometrium (uterine lining) result in lower implantation?
+Why does a thin endometrium lower embryo implantation?

-For successful implantation to occur an embryo needs a “receptive” uterine lining.
-In a previous blogs, Katie Koss and Janet Chiarmonte have discussed the various pathologies that can prevent implantation and the three common techniques used to evaluate the uterine cavity.
-In this blog, the importance of measuring endometrial (lining of the uterine cavity) thickness during cycle monitoring will be discussed.
+For successful implantation to occur, an embryo needs a “receptive” uterine lining (endometrium).
+A thin endometrium can result in lower implantation of the embryo.
+In previous blogs, Katie Koss and Janet Chiarmonte have discussed the various pathologies that can prevent implantation and the three common techniques used to evaluate the uterine cavity.
+In this blog, the thickness of the endometrial lining and measurement of the lining during cycle monitoring will be discussed.

 The endometrium responds to estrogen by growth in its glands and the surrounding tissue (stroma).
 This is reflected on ultrasound by an increase in thickness and formation of a triple-line endometrial pattern.
 When ovulation occurs, or when progesterone is started, a “secretory” change occurs in the endometrium, which then becomes receptive for implantation.

 There is no definite cut-off level below which implantation will not occur.
 The consensus seems to be >7 mm in cross-section, with a triple-line endometrial pattern.
 An endometrial thickness <6 mm is associated with a lower rate of full-term pregnancy.
 Other publications suggest that thickness >9 mm is important.

 - Scar tissue inside the uterine cavity (intrauterine adhesions or Asherman’s syndrome) may result in a thin lining.

 - Other causes include medications such as clomiphene citrate, which can cause depletion of endometrial estrogen receptors.

 - Prolonged use of birth control pills will also result in a thin uterine lining.

 - In a large number of patients, there is no apparent cause for a thin endometrial lining.